msneddon/nfsim/NFsim/README.txt

 Release Notes

 v1.11   Aug, 2012
-		(a)
+		(a) Molecules without components may be treated as population variables rather than individual agents.
+This feature is useful for reducing memory requirements when a simple molecule has very large population.
+A molecule type may be flagged for treatment as a population variable by using the "population" keyword following the molecule type definition in the BNGL model file.
+See section 8.i in the documentation for further detail.

+        (b) Added a new Reaction Class called "FunctionProduct" that permits local functions defined on two reactants.
+The local rate law must have the form f(x)*g(y), where x and y are tags on two distinct reactants.
+See section 7.c in the documentation for complete information.

-		(b) Fixed some problems evaluating complex-scoped local functions (CSLF).
+		(c) Fixed some problems evaluating complex-scoped local functions (CSLF).
 		CSLF were not updated properly after reactions that split complexes or deleted molecules.
 As in v1.10, complex-scoped local functions are enabled by default.
 A new command-line switch, -nocslf, has been added which disables complex-scoped evaluation.

+        (d) Improved efficiency for matching patterns with conntected-to syntax when the connected-to component does not have reaction center.
+This may be especially notable in models with large complexes, e.g. polymerization.

 v1.10   Aug, 2011
         (a) Command line parser now detects arguments that are not properly